If you are concerned about your heart, see your doctor. If you suspect you may be having a heart attack, call triple zero (000).

 Coronary artery disease occurs when the coronary arteries become clogged with fatty deposits.

-Heart failure occurs when the heart pumps less effectively, causing tiredness, shortness of breath and sometimes swelling in the legs.
+Heart failure occurs when the heart pumps less effectively, potentially causing tiredness, shortness of breath and sometimes swelling in the legs.

 Heart valve disease